anchorageprogramming/code-of-conduct/Attendee Procedure for incident handling.md

 1\.
 Keep in mind that all event staff will be wearing a conference t-shirt/button with the word “STAFF” on it (or otherwise clearly marked as staff).
 The staff will also be prepared to handle the incident.
-All of our staff are informed of the [code of conduct policy](/2013/about/code-of-conduct/) and guide for handling harassment at the conference. *There will be a mandatory staff meeting prior to the event when this will be reiterated.*
+All of our staff are informed of the [code of conduct policy](https://github.com/anchorageprogramming/code-of-conduct/blob/master/code_of_conduct.md) and guide for handling harassment at the conference.

 2\.
 Report the harassment incident (preferably in writing) to a conference staff member.
 All reports are confidential.
 Please do not disclose public information about the incident until the staff have